marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/enable-and-customize-preprocessing.rst

   Warning: this currently handles C- and C++-Style comments only.
 The preprocessor does not yet recognize Fortran-style comments.

-.. index:: Dname

-.. index:: preprocessing, define macros
+.. index:: Dname, preprocessing, define macros

 .. option:: -Dname

   Predefine name as a macro, with definition ``1``.

-.. index:: Dname=definition

-.. index:: preprocessing, define macros
+.. index:: Dname=definition, preprocessing, define macros

 .. option:: -Dname={definition}